Anas-Bdev/YelpCamp/README.md

+About This Project:
-I started learning web programming more than a year ago when I registered in a website development course on Udemy with the teacher Colt.
-After many months of studying the concepts of front-end and back-end programming, I started working on this project for the course.
-The idea of ​​the project revolves around creating camping sites for each user and the possibility of adding reviews to them in addition to the presence of a map showing the location of the camping site.
-This project helped me develop my level in website programming, especially in back-end programming by dealing with databases.
+I started learning web programming over a year ago by enrolling in a web development course on Udemy taught by Colt.
+After many months of studying front-end and back-end concepts, I began working on this project as part of the course.

+The project’s idea revolves around creating camping sites for each user, allowing them to add reviews, and featuring a map to display the location of each campsite.

+This project has significantly helped me improve my web development skills, especially in back-end programming through working with databases.